This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our

 Sandwiches and Salads for Skiing

 For years, our go-to was a peanut butter sandwich for the kids, but as time has gone on, we’ve all expanded our tastes.
 We now choose sandwiches packed full of lots of meat and tons of veggies, so that no one feels like they’re missing out on what the resort is serving.
 In fact, our goal is to make our ski resort lunches so good, that the whole family is thrilled that they’re eating at the car instead of at the lodge.

 Hot Cocoa for Skiing

 What are the best snacks to take skiing?

 When you’re packing snacks to take skiing with kids, plan on food that can easily be grabbed and eaten quickly.
 If your kids are anything like mine, they won’t want to miss any skiing time, so keep snacks simple and easy.
 Sometimes I even wear my backpack to pack even more snacks and water.
 Our main go-to, are oranges and clementines.
 We can peel them really quickly, and it gives the kids a bit of a sweet fix while avoiding the sugar of candy.

-These Clif Bars always come with us, since our kids are absolutely obsessed with all the flavors, and I love that they’re packed full of high-quality ingredients that will help boost their energy throughout the day.
+These Clif Bars always come with us, since our kids are absolutely obsessed with all the flavors that Clif Bars have.
+I love that they’re packed full of high-quality ingredients that will help boost their energy throughout the day.

-We also throw some treats in our pockets as rewards to give the kids on the chairlift.
+We also throw some treats in our pockets in stasher bags as rewards to give the kids on the chairlift.
 We usually take Lifesavers, TicTacs, or M&M’s – basically, any candy that doesn’t turn rock hard when it freezes (chewy candy has a problem with this).

 How can I keep my ski lunch warm?